What is FSCS?

 The company or individual has gone out of business

 How is my pension protected?

 The FSCS primarily protects investments and doesn’t protect all types of pensions.
 If you have a defined contribution pension, which includes personal pensions, a self employed pension and some workplace pensions, it will typically be run by a pension provider.
-If the pension provider should go out of business, and is authorised by the FCA, the FSCS could compensate you for up to 100% of the value of your pot.
+If the pension provider should go out of business, and is authorised by the Financial Conduct Authority, the FSCS could compensate you for up to 100% of the value of your pot.

 If you have a workplace pension that’s run by a trust chosen by your employer, it is unlikely to be protected by the FSCS.
 If you have any concerns about the security of your pension you should contact your place of work, or the trustees, for further information.

 If you have a defined benefit workplace pension, where your pot is valued based on your salary and how long you’ve worked for your employer, you’ll need to contact a different pension compensation scheme.